 - Expand reach: Extend our reach to drive adoption of global health interventions and reach those of greatest need.

 - Achieve scale: Deliver health interventions to achieve widespread health impact and sustained political and financial commitment to global health.

 - Achieve operational excellence: Apply innovative approaches to PATH’s operations, creating an organization that is driven by efficiency, quality, and accountability.

 The following documents provide further information on how we carry out our work:

 - Bringing New Health Technologies Within Reach for Everyone: PATH’s Approach to Maximizing the Availability, Accessibility, and Affordability of Technologies Through Private-Sector Collaboration.

 PATH has the capacity to achieve our mission, thanks to our decades of experience in global health, our reputation and relationships with governments around the world, diversified funding sources, multidisciplinary teams with an array of expertise, and a program structure that supports global innovation and local implementation.

 Some thirty years after inception, PATH’s modest origins and focus on contraceptive technologies have given way to a headquarters with a state-of-the-art laboratory and product development shop in Seattle’s emerging center for global health, the South Lake Union neighborhood.

-In 2011, PATH's total revenue was more than US$283 million, provided by foundations, the US government, other governments, multilateral agencies, corporations, and individuals.
+In 2013, PATH's total revenue was more than US$315 million, provided by foundations, the US government, other governments, multilateral agencies, corporations, investments, and individuals.